Quadratic Quantum Polarimetry with Entangled Photon Pairs

-For depolarizing channels as one of the reduced forms of Mueller matrix~\cite{chipman1995mueller,Agarwal:15,savenkov2012Springer} relevant to our experiment, where the Mueller matrix is diagonal and low-dimensional, this ambiguity is effectively removed.
+For depolarizing channels as one of the reduced forms of Mueller matrix~\cite{chipman1995mueller,Agarwal:15,savenkov2012Springer} relevant to our experiment, where the Mueller matrix is diagonal, the reconstruction ambiguity is effectively removed.
 In this regime, TPP enables unique and minimal reconstruction from a single input state, demonstrating that practical reconstruction remains feasible despite the intrinsic nonlinearity.
 The uniqueness of the reconstruction for anisotropic depolarizing channels with three independent parameters is further verified through numerical simulations (Fig.~\ref{fig:REconstruction}), where a $201\times201$ Mueller-matrix polarimetric image is reconstructed from simulated two-photon data.
 The reconstruction error is below $10^{-8}$ and is limited solely by fitting precision, thereby providing strong numerical evidence of uniqueness and confirming that the measured two-photon correlations provide sufficient constraints to fully determine the channel within this class.
+Therefore, for depolarizing channels, TPP retains the single-measurement reconstruction simplicity of OPP while providing quadratic sensitivity enhancement.

 The theoretical framework developed here also establishes a direct connection between classical Mueller-matrix optics and quantum polarization channels.
 This connection enables polarization transformations in complex media to be analyzed using tools from quantum information theory.